jeli2k/arc42_EcoRide/arc42/arc42-template-EN.md

 ![Alt text](image.png)

-The UML Sequence Diagram for the EcoRide app booking process visually represents the interactions between three entities: the User's Device running the EcoRide App, the EcoRide Server, and the Driver's Device.
-The process begins with the user opening the app and entering their destination (Step 1).
-The server then responds by displaying ride options (Step 2).
-The user confirms their ride details (Step 3), prompting the server to send a ride request to a driver (Step 4).
-The driver accepts the request (Step 5), and the server sends a confirmation along with the estimated arrival time back to the user (Step 6).
-The outcome phase includes the user successfully booking the ride (Step 7) and the server providing an accurate arrival time (Step 8).
-This diagram effectively illustrates the sequential flow of actions and interactions, highlighting the system's responsiveness and the communication between the user, server, and driver in the ride-booking process.
+The Runtime View of the ride-booking process visually outlines interactions among three entities: the User's Device with the App, the Server, and the Driver's Device.
+Users initiate the process by entering their destination (Step 1), leading to the server displaying ride options (Step 2).
+After confirming ride details (Step 3), the server sends a request to a driver (Step 4), followed by driver acceptance (Step 5).
+The server communicates confirmation and estimated arrival time to the user (Step 6).
+Successful ride booking (Step 7) and accurate arrival time (Step 8) conclude the process, emphasizing system responsiveness and seamless communication

 ## Real-Time Driver Tracking

 ![Alt text](<Screenshot 2023-11-26 at 19.39.07.png>)

-This UML (Unified Modeling Language) sequence diagram represents the interaction between a Passenger, an EcoRide App, a Driver, and a GPS Service within a ride-sharing or taxi service context.
-The diagram begins with the Passenger initiating a real-time tracking feature in the app.
-Following this, the app sends a request for real-time tracking to the Driver, who then requests real-time location data from the GPS Service.
-The GPS Service sends the Driver's real-time location back to the Driver, who then sends this information to the EcoRide App.
+The Runtime View of the Real-Time Driver Tracking captures the interaction dynamics involving a Passenger, the Ride-Sharing App, a Driver, and the GPS Service.
+It initiates with the Passenger activating real-time tracking in the app, triggering a sequence where the app requests real-time tracking from the Driver.
+Subsequently, the Driver seeks location data from the GPS Service, which is then relayed back to the Passenger through the app.
+Continuously updating the Estimated Time of Arrival (ETA), the EcoRide App ensures the Passenger remains informed about the Driver's location until the completion of the journey.
+The iterative process, marked by the condition 'until Driver Reaches Destination Location,' underscores the repetitive nature of these actions throughout the ride

-The EcoRide App calculates the Estimated Time of Arrival (ETA) and shows the Driver's current location to the Passenger.
-This information is continuously updated in a loop until the Driver reaches the destination.
-Finally, the Passenger is sent a notification that the ride is complete.
-The loop is marked with a condition stating "until Driver Reaches Destination Location," indicating that these steps repeat until the journey is concluded.

 ## \<Runtime Scenario n>